RationalWiki: Content

 Screenshot of RationalWiki's article on goats.
 The humor in the article is a running gag in the wiki and is not the result of vandalism.

 RationalWiki aims to provide information about pseudoscientific theories and to educate "individuals with unorthodox views".

-RationalWiki differs in several ways from the philosophy of Wikipedia and some other informational wikis.
-It is written from a self-described "snarky point of view" and "scientific point of view" (both abbreviated as SPOV) rather than a "neutral point of view" (NPOV), and publishes opinion, speculation, and original research.
 Many RationalWiki articles satirically describe beliefs that RationalWiki opposes, especially when covering topics such as alternative medicine or fundamentalist Christians.

 Some activity on RationalWiki was used for critiquing and "monitor[ing] Conservapedia".
 RationalWiki contributors, some of whom are former Conservapedia contributors, are often highly critical of Conservapedia.
 According to a 2007 Los Angeles Times article, RationalWiki members "by their own admission" vandalize Conservapedia.
 Lester Haines of The Register stated: "Its entry entitled 'Conservapedia:Delusions' promptly mocks the claims that 'Homosexuality is a mental disorder', 'Atheists are sociopaths', and 'During the 6 days of creation G-d placed the Earth inside a black hole to slow down time so the light from distant stars had time to reach us'."

 Both Yan et al. 2019 and Knoche et al., two articles about classifying a writer's biases via text analysis, asserted that Conservapedia was "conservative" and RationalWiki was "liberal".
 Mic described RationalWiki as "progressive".

 When Krebs et al. 2023 compared text on controversial topics across multiple community-managed wikis, they found that content and contributors on RationalWiki leaned liberal while Conservapedia leaned conservative.
 In contrast, Wikipedia's content was comparable to the Encyclopedia Britannica, leaned slightly liberal and its editors leaned centrist.
 Both RationalWiki and Conservapedia were "more loaded with moral content".